RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## Sideways market
 an indecisive market which isn't leading to a breakdown or a break out
 ## Spread
 The difference between what the sellers are ready to sell at and what buyers are ready to buy at.
 There always exists a small spread on all exchanges.
 The higher the liquidity, the lower the spread.
+## Support
+Traders often see support levels as areas where there's potential buying interest Support is a price level on a chart where an asset's price tends to stop falling and might even bounce back up.
+Think of it as a "floor" that tends to prevent the price from going lower.
 ## Support and Resistance
 A support is a cone or line (green below) where we can expect price to bounce back.
 Resistance (red below) is a line/zone where we can expect price to rebound downwards.
 ![[Pasted image 20230823074521.png|600x200]]